 You have an option to outsource at the beginning when there might not be a specific structure and all that matters is getting a working product to market.
 At this point, all you’re looking for is someone to manage the development team and ensure that all features are working and all the technological needs are met.
 While also dealing with the management and stakeholders and ensuring that the company’s short and long-term goals are put in focus while developing the product.

 This is usually done during the beta testing phase of the product and while sourcing for funding.
 Your specific company needs, just how much there is to do and how much money you can afford to invest will be the determinant factor for deciding if you want to outsource your CTO position or hire a full-time CTO.

 Take the time to review what your company needs and what roles the CTO will be fulfilling.
 Ask yourself if someone who comes in once in a week or only when it’s necessary will be the right choice to handle these responsibilities and then figure out just how much you are willing to pay for the service.
-If your budget cannot be stretched to ay for a full-time business CTO, then you might have to settle for outsourcing.
+If your budget cannot be stretched to pay for a full-time business CTO, then you might have to settle for outsourcing.

 The good news is, there are a lot of places to get outsourced CTOs that will fit into almost any budget you can afford.
 You will also find suitable candidates based on the experience level you need to fill the role and the responsibilities that will be involved.

-Actually, an outsourced CTO as a Service is a perfect interim solution that will cover all your needs before you are ready to afford a rockstar full-time CTO.
+Actually, CTO outsourcing is a perfect interim solution that will cover all your needs before you are ready to afford a rockstar full-time CTO.
 Once it is time to scale up, you would want to look into hiring a full-time CTO as a dedicated staff that comes on board to smooth things over, create a proper working structure and fine-tune the development team.